 applying for scholarships provides concrete financial assistance.
 Job shadowing

 and career workshops let students experience first-hand the kinds of careers

 that will be available to them if they succeed in college.

 improved attendance and grades, inspired and encouraged by mentors and their

 Site Directors, and motivated by the expectation of going to college and the

-possibility of a rewarding career, we expect that the drop out rate among GEAR
+possibility of a rewarding career, the drop out rate among GEAR

-UP students will be lower than the drop out rate of comparable non-GEAR UP
+UP students is lower than the drop out rate of comparable non-GEAR UP

 Outcomes/Evidence of successRead more